 This variety got off to a faltering start in Australia but now better clones, improved viticulture and winemaking have combined to produce much better wines.

-There are about 300 producers of Sangiovese in Australia.
+As of April 2022 there are about 322 producers of Sangiovese in Australia.

 Nebbiolo is a red grape variety grown in the Piedmont region of North West Italy.
 It is the variety used to make the highly regarded Barolo and Barbaresco wines, named after the Piedmontese villages of their origin.
-Some is grown in neighbouring Lombardy region as well.
+Some of this variety is grown in neighbouring the Lombardy region as well.